 Providing warmth for the newborn

 A newborn baby is wet from the amniotic fluid and can easily become cold.
 Drying the baby and using warm blankets and heat lamps can help prevent heat loss.
 Often a knitted hat is placed on the baby's head.
-Placing a baby skin-to-skin on the mother's chest or abdomen also helps to keep the baby warm.
-This early skin-to-skin contact also reduces crying, improves mother-infant interaction, and helps mothers to breastfeed successfully.
+Placing a baby skin-to-skin on your chest or abdomen also helps to keep the baby warm.
+This early skin-to-skin contact also reduces crying, improves your interaction with your baby, and helps you to breastfeed successfully.

 Immediate care for the newborn

 Health assessments of the new baby start right away.
 One of the first checks is the Apgar test.
 The Apgar test is a scoring system to evaluate the condition of the newborn at 1 minute and 5 minutes after birth.
-The doctor or midwife and nurses will evaluate the following signs and assign a point value:
+The healthcare provider or midwife and nurses will evaluate these signs and give a point value:

 A score of 7 to 10 is considered normal.
 A score of 4 to 6 may mean that the baby needs some rescue breathing measures (oxygen) and careful monitoring.
 A score of 3 or below means that the baby needs rescue breathing and lifesaving techniques.